-Table 39.
+Table 40.
 Forested Wetlands Effectiveness Program: Applicable Rule Group Critical Questions with Associated Research Projects

-Rule Grou p Critical Questions Project Names and Fish aqua wetlands? orest practices rules for timber harvest in and around forested wetlands tic resource objectives and performance targets, and the goal of no-ne wetlands regenerating sufficiently to restore wetland functions?
+Rule Group Rule Group Critical Questions Project Names Are current forest practices rules for timber harvest in and around forested wetlands effective at meeting the Forest and Fish aquatic resource objectives and performance targets, and the goal of no-net-loss of functions of those wetlands?
+Are forested wetlands regenerating sufficiently to restore wetland functions?
 Program Research Questions 1.
 What are the effects, and their magnitudes and durations, of forest practices on water regimes, water quality, plant and animal habitats, and watershed resources in forested wetlands and linked (via surface or subsurface flow) downstream waters? a.
 How does timber harvest in forested wetlands alter processes that influence hydrologic regimes in those wetlands, in downgradient waters, and the connectivity between them? b.
 How does timber harvest in forested wetlands alter processes that influence water quality in those wetlands and in downgradient waters? c.
 How does timber harvest in forested wetlands alter processes that influence plant and animal habitat functions in wetlands, in connected waters, and in surrounding uplands?
 2. How well do current forest practices rules in forested wetlands meet the Forest and Fish aquatic resource objectives and performance targets, and the goal of no-net-loss of functions of those wetlands by half of a timber rotation cycle?
-Forested Wetlands Effectiveness Project Forest Practices and Wetlands Systematic Literature Review

-How do post-harvest stand conditions and associated wetland functions compare with pre-harvest stand conditions and functions?
-Statewide Forested Wetlands Regeneration Pilot Project -- ---
+Forested Wetlands Effectiveness Project Forest Practices and Wetlands Systematic Literature Review How do post-harvest stand conditions and associated wetland functions compare with pre-harvest stand conditions and functions?
+Statewide Forested Wetlands Regeneration Pilot Project